-In our opinion, the proposed development represents good land use planning and urban design and reflects an important opportunity to redevelop an underutilized site within new residential, office and retail uses.
-Moreover, the proposal supports the envisioned built form context for the area and supports the development of a complete community in Midtown Oakville.
-Accordingly, it is our opinion that the Official Plan Amendment and Zoning By-law Amendment applications are appropriate and desirable and should be approved.
+In our opinion, the proposed development represents good land use planning and urban design and reflects an important opportunity to optimize an underutilized site with new residential and non-residential uses including retail uses, as well as a potential day care and courtyard POPS..
+Accordingly, it is our opinion that the Official Plan Amendment, Zoning By-law Amendment and Draft Plan of Subdivision application is appropriate and desirable and should be approved.